stellarport/slate/source/index.html.md

 The A3S API is a superset of [SEP0006](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md).
 You should find all the endpoints in the SEP available in A3S as well as few additional endpoints.

 # Getting Started
-If you are using javascript, download the `a3s` package from npm and import it into your project.

 ```javascript
 npm install a3s